First Year Programs & Services

 For More Information, contact:

-FYE is an eight week long, two-hour seminar course offered each fall designed to prepare first-year freshmen for academic and personal success at West Liberty University.
-Students who successfully complete FYE will be able to:
+COLL 101 is an ten week long, two-hour seminar course offered each fall.
+It is designed to prepare first-year freshmen for academic and personal success at West Liberty University.
+Students who successfully complete COLL 101 will be able to:

 - Effectively use WINS

 - List important pre-registration, financial aid, ADD/Drop deadlines

 - Calculate their term and cumulative GPA’s as well as their quality points

 - Define and utilize the following skills: critical thinking, cultural competence, strategic reading, studying, note-taking, and time-management.

 - Identify and respond to different teaching styles

 This course is designed for first-time freshmen who have been placed on Academic Probation.
 COLL 103 is a one credit hour course which focuses on student motivation, goal-setting, coping strategies, time management, study strategies, asks students to indicate the factors they believe contributed to their lack of academic success the past semester.
 An Academic Success Plan (ASP) which is developed by the student with input from his/her Student Success and/or Departmental Advisors.

 PARENT POWER is an easy-to-read bulletin designed to keep parents informed about important dates, deadlines, and discussions they should be having with their college freshmen to promote their academic and personal success.
 Freshmen parents will monthly issues of the bulletin.